Pontiac Torpedo: 1941: Torpedo name on all Pontiacs

 Sleek fastback styling characterized the B-bodied Streamliner Torpedo.
 The roofline swept from the windshield to the rear bumper in one smooth curve.
 The front end sheet metal was the same as on the Deluxe Torpedo and trim difference between sixes and eights were also the same.
 Streamliner Sixes were in Series 26.
 Streamliner Eights were in Series 28.
 Beige corded wool cloth upholstery.
 There was also a Super Streamliner Torpedo subseries.
 Supers had the same body styling and trim but featured two-tone worsted wool cloth upholstery with pin stripes.
 They also added sponge rubber seat cushions, electric clocks, deluxe flexible steering wheels and divan type seats with folding center armrests.
 Two body-styles were available: a 5-passenger 2-door Sedan Coupe and a 5-passenger 4-door Sedan.

 The C-bodied Custom Torpedo had a notchback sedan and coupe as the previous year but new was a 4-door 8-passenger wood bodied station wagon in standard or Deluxe trim.
 Styling was similar to the Deluxe and Streamliner Torpedoes as were the variations between the sixes and the eights.
 Custom Sixes were in Series 24.
 Custom Eights were in Series 29.
 Station wagon bodies were built by Hercules and Ionia.
 The Ionia bodies had a more rounded rear end treatment.
 Standard station wagons had imitation leather upholstery while Deluxe types had genuine leather cushions.

 1941 was the last year Pontiac offered a model with the GM C-body until the big "Clamshell tailgate" Pontiac Safari and Grand Safari station wagons of 1971–76.
 The 1971–76 wagons were B-body variants with longer wheelbase than sedans.
 You can find this designation on the cowl tag after 1973.
 They will be "2B" for Pontiac B-body.

-The only way to get an 8-cylinder engine on the GM A body from 1941 to 1948 was to buy an Oldsmobile Special 68 or a Pontiac Deluxe Torpedo Eight.
-In a sense these were perhaps the first muscle cars.